SOS (1993 video game)

 SOS, known in Japan as Septentrion (セプテントリオン, Seputentorion), is a survival adventure video game developed by Human Entertainment and published in 1994 by Vic Tokai for the Super NES.
 A sequel to the game was later released in Japan for the PlayStation known as Septentrion: Out of the Blue.

 Story

-Mostly based on the 1969 book and 1972 film, The Poseidon Adventure, the game is set on September 13, 1921, and the players must escape the sinking ship Lady Crithania, which is hit by a gigantic wave and capsizes off the coast of Humbleton, England.
+The game presents itself as a "Syuji Yoshida film", and is displayed from the view of an audience watching a theatre.
+Mostly inspired by the 1969 book and 1972 film, The Poseidon Adventure, the story is set on September 13, 1921, and the players must escape the sinking ship Lady Crithania, which is hit by a gigantic wave and capsizes off the coast of Humbleton, England.

 The game features four playable characters, each with a different story: